citp/privacy-policy-historical/t/ti/tid/tidebuy.com.md

-> *The following text is extracted and transformed from the tidebuy.com privacy policy that was archived on 2011-11-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101122346id_/http%3A//help.tidebuy.com/Privacy-Policy-on-Tidebuycom-141.html%23detail1) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tidebuy.com privacy policy that was archived on 2012-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120508014336id_/http%3A//help.tidebuy.com/Privacy-Policy-on-Tidebuycom-141.html%23detail1) for the most accurate reproduction.*

 # privacy policy on tidebuy.com :Tidebuy.com

-At Tidebuy.com, we take the protection for your Personal Information (such as name; address; phone number; e-mail address; credit card number; gender; language preference; and merchandise category preferences) very seriously.
+On Tidebuy.com, we take the protection for your Personal Information (such as name; address; phone number; e-mail address; credit card number; gender; language preference; and merchandise category preferences) very seriously.

 We collect Personal Information that you provide to us voluntarily and process it for the following purposes ("Purposes"):

-•To complete transactions with you and manage your membership of our customer loyalty scheme where applicable;
+•to complete transactions with you and manage your membership of our customer loyalty scheme where applicable;

-•to guide you the latest maket trend;
+•to guide you the latest market trend;

 •to understand and analyse our sales, and your needs and preferences;